Poached salmon is wonderfully moist and delicate. This easy recipe takes just 20 minutes, making it the perfect stress-free weeknight dinner.

 The detailed instructions and step-by-step photos are included in the recipe card.
 Here's a quick overview.

 Pour the wine into a large, lidded skillet.
-Bring it to a simmer over medium heat.
+Bring it to a gentle simmer over medium heat.
 Place the dill in the skillet, reserving a few sprigs for garnish.

 Place the salmon fillets, skin side down, on top of the dill.
 Sprinkle them with salt, pepper, and garlic powder.
 Cover the pan tightly and poach the salmon until cooked through, for 5-10 minutes.